karam94/React-Redux-Cheatsheet/README.md

 - Actions contain both a **type** and a **payload**.
 -- Types are unique string identifiers for an action.
 -- The payload is the new object we want to overwrite an existing value in state, with.
 - **Reducers** listen for Actions.
 An action will map to a pure function within the reducer.
 These pure functions take the existing state alongside the Action arguments, then return a new object that represents the updated version of the global Redux state.
 Most of the time this will be the old global state with changes made to it, reflecting the Action payload.
+The changes to the DOM are then reflected.

 ## Redux: Setting Up
 ```
 npm install redux
 npm install react-redux
-npm install redux-logger #optional
+// npm install redux-logger #optional
 ```

 Create a root-reducer.js: